 Determination of Well-Known Marks

 The competent authority in India will determine whether the mark is a well-known mark or not.
 Following circumstances should be taken into consideration while inferring whether the mark is or is not well-known.

-The geographical area of promotion or recognition of the mark.
-The promotion can include fairs and exhibition of the goods and services which are associated to the mark.
+- The geographical area of promotion or recognition of the mark.
+The promotion can include fairs and exhibition of the goods and services which are associated with the mark.

 These factors must be taken into consideration by the competent authority while determining whether the mark is a well-known mark or not.